microsoft/PartnerResources/_docs/Skilling/Teams Academy/pages/security and governance.md

 # Microsoft Teams Academy - Security & Governance

 Welcome to the Security & Governance bucket in the Teams Academy.
 Here we will dig into all things, security! exciting and possibly boring, but essential!
-Information barriers, extenal access, guest access, auditing, DLP, authN & authZ, and the list goes on and on, and on..
+Information barriers, external access, guest access, auditing, DLP, authN & authZ, and the list goes on and on, and on..

 {% include series.md
     includetags="microsoft teams academy|academy content|security & compliance"